-As your last day of high school approaches, you’re likely thinking a lot about the challenges that will come with college.
-Though you can look forward to many exciting changes, one thing that will remain the same is the need to have good study habits if you want to get good grades.
+As your first day of college approaches, you’re likely thinking a lot about the challenges you’ll face.
+Though you can look forward to many exciting changes like meeting new people and living on your own for the first time, one thing that will remain the same is the need to have good study habits if you want to get good grades.

 In fact, it’s even more important to have good study habits in college than in high school, since the coursework is often more advanced and you might have less guidance from teachers.

 High school teachers tend to be more lenient and do more hand-holding than college professors.
-In high school, you can usually rely on your teacher to let you use a pencil if you forgot one, or to provide you with books and other supplies you need in class.
+In high school, you can usually rely on your teacher to let you use a pencil if you forgot one, or to provide you with additional copies of handouts and other materials.

 Like most other college study tips, this habit boils down to taking responsibility for your own education.